19hours/sg-statutes/Acts/Income Tax Act.md

 ### Conditions for deductions

-(16) A deduction in respect of a qualifying acquisition shall be made to an acquiring company under this section for any year of assessment only if —
+(16) A deduction under this section for a qualifying acquisition (called the subject acquisition) may be made to an acquiring company for any year of assessment only if —

-(a) where it is an acquisition referred to in subsection (4)(a) or (c) —
+(a) where the subject acquisition is one referred to in subsection (4)(a) or (c) or (4A)(c) or (e) —

+(i) the acquiring company satisfies the conditions in subsection (16A);

+(ii) where the subject acquisition is made by an acquiring subsidiary, the acquiring subsidiary satisfies the conditions in subsection (16B);

+(iii) where the subject acquisition is made by an acquiring subsidiary and, on the date of the acquisition (being a date on or after 17 February 2012), the acquiring subsidiary is indirectly owned by the acquiring company through one or more intermediate companies, every such intermediate company satisfies the conditions in subsection (16C); and

+(iv) the target company, or a subsidiary that is —

+(A) if the date of the subject acquisition is before 17 February 2012, wholly owned by the target company directly; or

+(B) if the date of the subject acquisition is on or after 17 February 2012, wholly owned by the target company whether directly or indirectly,

+satisfies the conditions in subsection (16D);

+(b) where the subject acquisition is one referred to in subsection (4)(b) or (d) or (4A)(d) or (f) —

+(i) the acquiring company satisfies the conditions in subsection (16A);

+(ii) where the subject acquisition is made by an acquiring subsidiary, the acquiring subsidiary satisfies the conditions in subsection (16B);

+(iii) where the subject acquisition is made by an acquiring subsidiary and, on the date of the acquisition (being a date on or after 17 February 2012), the acquiring subsidiary is indirectly owned by the acquiring company through one or more intermediate companies, every such intermediate company satisfies the conditions in subsection (16C);

+(iv) the target company, or a subsidiary that is —

+(A) if the date of the acquisition is before 17 February 2012, wholly owned by the target company directly; or

+(B) if the date of the acquisition is on or after 17 February 2012, wholly owned by the target company whether directly or indirectly,

+satisfies the conditions in subsection (16D); and

+(v) the conditions in paragraph (a) are also satisfied in relation to —

+(A) where the subject acquisition is one referred to in subsection (4)(b), a qualifying acquisition referred to in subsection (4)(a);

+(B) where the subject acquisition is one referred to in subsection (4)(d), a qualifying acquisition referred to in subsection (4)(c);

+(C) where the subject acquisition is one referred to in subsection (4A)(d), a qualifying acquisition referred to in subsection (4A)(c); or

+(D) where the subject acquisition is one referred to in subsection (4A)(f), a qualifying acquisition referred to in subsection (4A)(e);

+(c) where the subject acquisition is one referred to in subsection (4A)(a) —

+(i) the acquiring company satisfies the conditions in subsection (16A);

+(ii) where the subject acquisition is made by an acquiring subsidiary, the acquiring subsidiary satisfies the conditions in subsection (16B);

+(iii) where the subject acquisition is made by an acquiring subsidiary and, on the date of the acquisition, the acquiring subsidiary is indirectly owned by the acquiring company through one or more intermediate companies, every such intermediate company satisfies the conditions in subsection (16C);

+(iv) the target company, or a subsidiary that is wholly owned by the target company whether directly or indirectly, satisfies the conditions in subsection (16D); and

+(v) the conditions prescribed under subsection (16E) are satisfied; and

+(d) where the subject acquisition is one referred to in subsection (4A)(b) —

-(i) the acquiring company —
+(i) the acquiring company satisfies the conditions in subsection (16A);

+(ii) where the subject acquisition is made by an acquiring subsidiary, the acquiring subsidiary satisfies the conditions in subsection (16B);

+(iii) where the subject acquisition is made by an acquiring subsidiary and, on the date of the acquisition, the acquiring subsidiary is indirectly owned by the acquiring company through one or more intermediate companies, every such intermediate company satisfies the conditions in subsection (16C);

+(iv) the target company, or a subsidiary that is wholly owned by the target company whether directly or indirectly, satisfies the conditions in subsection (16D);

+(v) the conditions prescribed under subsection (16E) are satisfied; and

+(vi) the conditions in paragraph (c) are also satisfied in relation to a qualifying acquisition referred to in subsection (4A)(a).

+[Act 2 of 2016 wef 01/04/2015]

+(16A) The conditions in subsection (16)(a)(i), (b)(i), (c)(i) and (d)(i) are —

-(A) is carrying on a trade or business in Singapore on the date of the acquisition of the shares;
+(a) the acquiring company is carrying on a trade or business in Singapore on the date of the acquisition of the shares;

-(B) has in its employment at least 3 local employees at all times during the period of 12 months immediately before that date;
+(b) the acquiring company has in its employment at least 3 local employees at all times during the period of 12 months immediately before that date;

-(C) unless otherwise prescribed, is not connected to the target company for at least 2 years immediately before that date; and
+(c) unless otherwise prescribed under subsection (24), the acquiring company is not connected to the target company for at least 2 years immediately before that date; and

-(D) in a case where the acquiring company is a subsidiary of another company within the meaning of section 5 of the Companies Act (Cap.
-50), has a Singapore company as its ultimate holding company on that date;
+(d) in a case where the acquiring company is a subsidiary of another company within the meaning of section 5 of the Companies Act (Cap.
+50), the acquiring company has a Singapore company as its ultimate holding company on that date.

-(ii) where the acquisition is made by the acquiring subsidiary, the acquiring subsidiary —
+[Act 2 of 2016 wef 01/04/2015]

+(16B) The conditions in subsection (16)(a)(ii), (b)(ii), (c)(ii) and (d)(ii) are —

-(A) does not carry on a trade or business in Singapore or elsewhere on the date of the acquisition of the shares;
+(a) the acquiring subsidiary does not carry on a trade or business in Singapore or elsewhere on the date of the acquisition of the shares;

-(B) does not claim any deduction for any capital expenditure or transaction costs under this section for that year of assessment or any stamp duty relief under section 15A of the Stamp Duties Act (Cap.
+(b) the acquiring subsidiary does not claim any deduction for any capital expenditure or transaction costs under this section for that year of assessment or any stamp duty relief under section 15A of the Stamp Duties Act (Cap.
 312); and

-(C) is on that date wholly owned by the acquiring company —
+(c) the acquiring subsidiary is on that date wholly owned by the acquiring company —

-(CA)

-directly, in the case of a qualifying acquisition the date of which is before 17th February 2012; and
+(i) directly, in the case of subsection (16)(a)(ii) or (b)(ii) where the date of the qualifying acquisition is before 17 February 2012; and

-(CB)

-whether directly or indirectly, in the case of a qualifying acquisition the date of which is on or after 17th February 2012;
+(ii) whether directly or indirectly, in every other case.

+[Act 2 of 2016 wef 01/04/2015]

+(16C) The conditions in subsection (16)(a)(iii), (b)(iii), (c)(iii) and (d)(iii) are —

-(iia) where the acquisition is made by the acquiring subsidiary and, on the date of the acquisition of the shares (being a date on or after 17th February 2012), the acquiring subsidiary is indirectly owned by the acquiring company through one or more intermediate companies, every such intermediate company —
+(a) the intermediate company is wholly owned (whether directly or indirectly) by the acquiring company on the date of the acquisition of the shares;

-(A) is wholly owned (whether directly or indirectly) by the acquiring company on that date;

-(B) is incorporated for the primary purpose of acquiring and holding shares in other companies;
+(b) the intermediate company is incorporated for the primary purpose of acquiring and holding shares in other companies;

-(C) does not carry on a trade or business in Singapore or elsewhere on that date; and
+(c) the intermediate company does not carry on a trade or business in Singapore or elsewhere on that date; and

-(D) does not claim any deduction for any capital expenditure or transaction costs under this section for that year of assessment or any stamp duty relief under section 15A of the Stamp Duties Act; and
+(d) the intermediate company does not claim any deduction for any capital expenditure or transaction costs under this section for that year of assessment or any stamp duty relief under section 15A of the Stamp Duties Act.

-(iii) the target company, or a subsidiary wholly owned by the target company (directly, in the case of a qualifying acquisition the date of which is before 17th February 2012; or whether directly or indirectly, in the case of a qualifying acquisition the date of which is on or after 17th February 2012) —

-(A) carries on a trade or business on the date of the acquisition of the shares; and

-(B) has in its employment at least 3 employees at all times during the period of 12 months immediately before that date;

-(b) where it is an acquisition referred to in subsection (4)(b) or (d) —

-(i) the acquiring company —

-(A) is carrying on a trade or business in Singapore on the date of the acquisition of the shares;

-(B) has in its employment at least 3 local employees at all times during the period of 12 months immediately before that date;

-(C) unless otherwise prescribed, is not connected to the target company for at least 2 years immediately before that date; and

-(D) in a case where the acquiring company is a subsidiary of another company within the meaning of section 5 of the Companies Act, has a Singapore company as its ultimate holding company on that date;

-(ii) where the acquisition is made by the acquiring subsidiary, the acquiring subsidiary —
+[Act 2 of 2016 wef 01/04/2015]

+(16D) The conditions in subsection (16)(a)(iv), (b)(iv), (c)(iv) and (d)(iv) are —

-(A) does not carry on a trade or business in Singapore or elsewhere on the date of the acquisition of the shares;
+(a) the target company or the subsidiary carries on a trade or business in Singapore or elsewhere on the date of the acquisition of the shares; and

-(B) does not claim any deduction for any capital expenditure or transaction costs under this section for that year of assessment or any stamp duty relief under section 15A of the Stamp Duties Act; and

-(C) is on that date wholly owned by the acquiring company —

-(CA)

-directly, in the case of a qualifying acquisition the date of which is before 17th February 2012; and

-(CB)

-whether directly or indirectly, in the case of a qualifying acquisition the date of which is on or after 17th February 2012;

-(iia) where the acquisition is made by the acquiring subsidiary and, on the date of the acquisition of the shares (being a date on or after 17th February 2012), the acquiring subsidiary is indirectly owned by the acquiring company through one or more intermediate companies, every such intermediate company —

-(A) is wholly owned (whether directly or indirectly) by the acquiring company on that date;

-(B) is incorporated for the primary purpose of acquiring and holding shares in other companies;

-(C) does not carry on a trade or business in Singapore or elsewhere on that date; and

-(D) does not claim any deduction for any capital expenditure or transaction costs under this section for that year of assessment or any stamp duty relief under section 15A of the Stamp Duties Act;

-(iii) the target company, or a subsidiary wholly owned by the target company (directly, in the case of a qualifying acquisition the date of which is before 17th February 2012; or whether directly or indirectly, in the case of a qualifying acquisition the date of which is on or after 17th February 2012) —

-(A) carries on a trade or business on the date of the acquisition of the shares; and

-(B) has in its employment at least 3 employees at all times during the period of 12 months immediately before that date; and
+(b) the target company or the subsidiary has in its employment at least 3 employees at all times during the period of 12 months immediately before that date.

-(iv) the circumstances specified in paragraph (a) are also satisfied in relation to —

-(A) in the case of a deduction for a qualifying acquisition referred to in subsection (4)(b), a qualifying acquisition referred to in subsection (4)(a); and

-(B) in the case of a deduction for a qualifying acquisition referred to in subsection (4)(d), a qualifying acquisition referred to in subsection (4)(c).

-[29/2010; 22/2011; 29/2012]
+[Act 2 of 2016 wef 01/04/2015]

+(16E) For the purposes of subsection (16)(c)(v) and (d)(v), the Minister may by regulations prescribe such conditions as the Minister considers necessary to ensure that the acquiring company or acquiring subsidiary is not merely a passive shareholder of the target company, including requiring the company or subsidiary to exert significant influence (within the meaning of FRS 28, or SFRS for Small Entities, as amended from time to time) over the target company.

+[Act 2 of 2016 wef 01/04/2015]

+(16F) In subsection (16E) —

+“FRS 28” means the financial reporting standard known as Financial Reporting Standard 28 (Investments in Associates and Joint Ventures) issued by the Accounting Standards Council under Part III of the Accounting Standards Act (Cap.
+2B);

+“SFRS for Small Entities” means the financial reporting standard known as Singapore Financial Reporting Standard for Small Entities made by the Accounting Standards Council under Part III of the Accounting Standards Act.

+[Act 2 of 2016 wef 01/04/2015]

 (17) No deduction in respect of any qualifying acquisition of ordinary shares in a target company shall be made to the acquiring company for the year of assessment relating to the basis period of the acquiring company in which any of the following events occurs or for any subsequent year:

-(a) after the date of the acquisition of the shares, the target company issues additional ordinary shares which reduces the total ownership of the acquiring company and its acquiring subsidiaries of the ordinary shares in the target company to 50% or less;
+(a) where the qualifying acquisition is one referred to in subsection (4) or (4A)(c), (d), (e) or (f), after the date of the acquisition of the shares, the target company issues additional ordinary shares which reduces the total ownership of the acquiring company and its acquiring subsidiaries of the ordinary shares in the target company to 50% or less;

+[Act 2 of 2016 wef 01/04/2015]

+(aa) where the qualifying acquisition is one referred to in subsection (4A)(a) or (b), after the date of the acquisition of the shares, the target company issues additional ordinary shares which reduces the total ownership of the acquiring company and its acquiring subsidiaries of the ordinary shares in the target company to less than 20%;

+[Act 2 of 2016 wef 01/04/2015]

 (b) the acquiring company —